 The river is well-populated by rainbow trout below the dam and brown trout farther downstream, plus a few cutthroats here and there.
 Only artificial flies and lures may be used on the Green River.
 Harvest numbers are limited while catch-and-release is encouraged.

 The most popular stretch of the Green River for fly fishing runs 27 miles from Wyoming through Utah along the north slope of the Uinta Mountains.
 River flows can vary from from month to month and day to day.
-Water temperatures hover between 40 and 60 degrees year round.
+Water temperatures hover between 40 and 60 degrees year round which makes this section of the green a great place to wet your line for much of the year.

 The preferred method for fishing the Green River is by drift boat or raft, although there is ample opportunity to fish from shore—especially right below Flaming Gorge dam, where sight fishing and “matching the hatch” is the name of the game.

-Before planning your fly fishing adventure, review the Green River hatch chart to see what trout are feeding on and an up-to-date fishing report.
+Before planning your fly fishing adventure, review the Green River hatch chart to see what trout are feeding on, as well as an up-to-date fishing report.

 The most popular and prolific fishery along the Green River extends from Flaming Gorge dam downstream to the Colorado border.
-This is the best stretch of the Green River to target giant browns and rainbow trout.
+This is the best stretch of the Green River to target rainbow trout and giant browns.
 It is divided into three sections: Section A, Section B, and Section C.

 Section A – Fishin’ in an angler’s paradise